-- 1) Cell & Molecular Biology 2) Environmental Toxicology 3) Entomology - 4) Cell & Molecular biology
+- 1. Cell & Molecular Biology

+- 2. Environmental Toxicology

+- 3. Entomology

+- 4. Radiation Biology

 The main Goals and objectives of the course are:

 The Department tries to achieve the overall goals and objectives of the college and also focuses on the following special departmental objectives: